myoung34/barcaderator/README.md

 * Attract-mode + [mvscomplete layout](https://github.com/keilmillerjr/mvscomplete-layout)
 * Mame
 * Steam
-* TODO: ledspicer for the buttons
+* LedSpicer for the buttons

 ![](images/barcade.gif)

 ### Pulling roms and generating metadata ###

-To prevent violating github ToS my roms, snaps, and videos are in b2 To pull and generate the files:
+To prevent violating github ToS my roms, snaps, and videos are in fastly object store To pull and generate the files:

 ```